International School and Community

 Our school community is proud to have links all over the world, these are just some of them!

 Our partnership with Nabikabala Anglican School in Uganda provides an opportunity for our children to offer practical support to a rural school in a poor community.
 Over the years our children have raised considerable sums of money, which has often come from children’s own ideas for fundraising.
 The money is currently being used to build the school hall, which will transform the lives of not only the school in providing a central meeting place but also the whole community, especially when the roof is ultimately used to capture rainwater and save long journeys to the well.

-We also enjoy links with Sea Point Primary School in Cape Town, South Africa and Le Sepey Primary School in Switzerland.
-The link with Le Sepey allows our Key Stage 2 pupils to put their French language skills into practice.
+We also enjoy links with Sea Point Primary School in Cape Town, South Africa and Alain Detre Primary School in France.
+The link with Ecole Alain Detre allows our Key Stage 2 pupils to put their French language skills into practice.